 - Ensure that the systems they use to support on-line access to ASAP are approved, tested, and properly monitored.
 (UTF and GCRTF only) - Restrict ASAP access to authorized individuals.
-(UTF only) - Verify that borrowing requests are accurately entered into ASAP.
+(UTF and GCRTF only) - Verify that borrowing requests are accurately entered into ASAP.
 (UTF only) - Verify that borrowing amounts are not in excess of the amount approved by the Department of Labor.
-(UTF only) - Review the reports provided by FMB to ensure that borrowing, interest, and repayment transactions are recorded accurately.
+(UTF only) - Review the reports provided by FMB to ensure that borrowing, interest, and repayment transactions are accurately recorded.
+Any noted discrepancies are resolved in a complete, accurate, and timely manner.

-- 1. Inspected the policy and procedures for the processing of processing of Title XII Advance transactions and determined it has been formally documented and is available to staff. - 2.
-For a selection of processed borrowing requests, inspected evidence and determined the requests were reviewed, any differences noted were investigated and resolved, and was approved by a reviewing trust fund manager. - 3.
-For a selection of days by state, inspected evidenced of the sign-off on the DTSP Checklist evidencing the trust fund manager's review of accounts to ensure receipts are applied as repayments and determined the reviews are documented. - 4.
-For a selection of states still in borrowing status, inspected documentation of the trust fund manager's review of the borrowing Program Entity account balances at year-end and determined the trust fund manager reviews the accounts for the accurate calculation of interest.
+- 1. Inspected the policy and procedures for the processing of Title XII Advance transactions and determined they were formally documented and available to staff. - 2.
+For a selection of processed borrowing requests, inspected evidence and determined the requests were reviewed, any differences noted were investigated and resolved, and was approved by a reviewing accountant. - 3.
+For a selection of days by state, inspected the sign-off on the DTSP Checklist evidencing the reviewing accountant's review of accounts to ensure receipts were applied as repayments and determined these reviews were documented. - 4.
+For a selection of states still in borrowing status, inspected documentation of the reviewing accountant's review of the borrowing Program Entity account balances at year-end and determined the accounts were reviewed for accurate calculation.